hafs-community/HAFS/docs/UsersGuide/source/Glossary.rst

       A prognostic model that can be used for short- and medium-range research and operational forecasts.
 It can be an atmosphere-only model or an atmospheric model coupled with one or more additional components, such as a wave or ocean model.
 HAFS uses the `UFS Weather Model <https://github.com/ufs-community/ufs-weather-model>`__.

+   WW3
+   WWIII
+   WaveWatch III
+      WAVEWATCH III (WW3) is a community wave modeling framework that includes the latest scientific advancements in the field of wind-wave modeling and dynamics.
+The core of the framework consists of the WAVEWATCH III third-generation wave model (WAVE-height, WATer depth and Current Hindcasting), developed at NOAA/:term:`NCEP`.
+WAVEWATCH III differs from its predecessors in many important points such as governing equations, model structure, numerical methods and physical parameterizations.
+The model code is publicly available on GitHub at https://github.com/NOAA-EMC/WW3.